Hat knitting is such a fun and rewarding quick knitting project.

 Plus I'll explain how to make those knitting decreases at the crown of the hat

-But first, the question I'm asked all the time: Can I knit a hat with straight knitting needles?
+But first, here's a question I'm asked all the time:

 Absolutely yes!
 You can knit hats flat.
 In fact it's still my favorite way to knit them.